Deliciously soft pancakes are great for a satisfying breakfast anytime when they are made with almond flour, quinoa and buckwheat.

 Good recipes make all the difference.
 I have spent years searching for certain recipes and when I finally find fantastic ones, I am always so excited.

 Today I am going to give you a grain free pancake recipe.
 I have made this recipe for years.
-I cook them up when we are on a grain free diet or just when I want to change things up.
+I cook them up when we are doing grain free for a while or just when I want to change things up.
 I like them not only because they are grain free but because they are so yummy.

 When we have done healing diets with my kids and gone completely grain free, dairy free, and sugar free to figure out digestive issues, this grain free pancake recipe was awesome and so necessary.

-What are some signs that you or someone you love should do a healing diet?
+What are some signs that your body might need a change in what you are eating?
 Are there tummy issues daily?
 Do you have skin issues: eczema, acne, rashes, etc?
 Headaches?
 Bloating?
 Brain fog?
 Bathroom issues?
 Lack of energy?
 Excess mucus?
 Trouble sleeping?
 Achy joints?

 These and other signs may be your body calling for some attention.
 Our body is typically really good at saying, “Hey, pay attention to me”.
 A lot of times, it comes at first in subtle ways but eventually it might start yelling at you.
 Take care of it before it starts yelling.
 You will feel better, promise!